 Herod was a very harsh and evil ruler.
 He would kill anyone who threatened his throne, including his wife and sons.
 He was not a godly many who obtained wealth as a blessing.

 What did the Herods do to obtain his wealth?

 They were rulers in Judea and the surrounding areas according to the division of the Romans.
 Though Herod the Great had many grand building projects, including the rebuilding of the Temple, it is not believed that he was somehow just or righteous and therefore somehow blessed by God.
 On the contrary.
 Herod the Great was ruthless, killing family members including his own wife.

 None of the people that we examined above were wealthy because they tithed, gave an offering, or anything special at all.
 They were ordinary people who prospered as any other person would prosper.
 Some prospered as a direct result of God’s grace on them while others prospered by tyranny.
 The same applies today.
 Being wealthy is not necessarily an indication of a person’s righteousness.
 People are wealthy either because they inherited someone else’s wealth or they worked hard to obtain it (even if they cheated).

-The Bible tells us that the blessings of the LORD bring wealth, and he adds no sorrow with that wealth (Proverbs 10:22).
+The bible tells us that the blessings of the LORD brings wealth, and he adds no sorrow with that wealth (Proverbs 10:22).
 We see this in some of the people listed above.
 However, it is also important to note that the wealthy are not always experiencing the blessings of the LORD.
 Riches can be obtained in other ways, even unrighteous ways.